 previously published as “Gutenberg Blocks – Images”

-These are the standard Block Editor image blocks:-
+These are the main blocks in the Block Editor which handle images:-

 - image